JobayerAhmmed/jobayerahmmed.github.io/_posts/2020-11-15-utilize-git-stash.md

 That's it.
 You do not need to comment/uncomment those files anymore.
 From now on, you will just use `git stash apply 0/1` according to your need.

-You can find the example code [here](https://github.com/JobayerAhmmed/jobayerahmmed.github.io/examples/utilize-git-stash).
+You can find the example code <a href="https://github.com/JobayerAhmmed/jobayerahmmed.github.io/tree/master/examples/utilize-git-stash" target="_blank">here</a>.